 A new tool for learning how to better manage and use information

-On September 23, the Commission for Education and University Life (CFVU) unanimously adopted the UM's information literacy framework.
-Intended for teachers, librarians, and students, it formalizes the skills needed to access relevant sources of information more effectively and use them in a relevant and responsible manner.
+On September 23, the Commission for Education and University Life (CFVU) unanimously adopted the UM's information skills framework.
+Aimed at teachers, librarians, and students, it formalizes the skills needed to access relevant sources of information more effectively and use them in a relevant and responsible manner.

-Initiated and supported by the Joint Documentation Service (SCD), and enriched by discussions conducted over several months with all teaching departments (UEI), this skills framework serves as a structuring tool that can be used by teaching teams to develop models for the next accreditation period, in accordance with the framework defined by the institution.
+Initiated and supported by the joint documentation service (SCD), enriched by exchanges conducted over several months with all teaching components (UEI), this skills framework is presented as a structuring tool that can be used by teaching teams to build models for the next accreditation period, in accordance with the framework defined by the institution.

 Information skills